Sn0wCrack/EarthboundBackgrounds/README.md

 ## What is this?
 This is a simple (not really) program written in C# to manipulate images into Earthbound Style battlebackgrounds.

-I got the idea after seeing an update from the Mother 4 Fangame Project's Team featuring the equation to creature Earthbound style backgrounds, and started this, gave up, and recently started working on it again.
+I got the idea after seeing an update from the Mother 4 Fangame Project's Team featuring the equation to create Earthbound style battle backgrounds, and started this, and then gave up, and recently started working on it again.

 ## How does this work?